sylvaincom/github_tutorial/README.md

-# GitHub lab: A basic introduction to GitHub and GitHub actions by using GitHub Desktop
+# A basic introduction to GitHub and GitHub actions by using GitHub Desktop

 > Forked from https://github.com/mathurinm/github-assignment, a project started by Mathurin Massias, Thomas Moreau, and Alexandre Gramfort.

-## Prerequisite
+## Prerequisites

 - Download [Visual Studio Code](https://code.visualstudio.com/download).
 - Set up your GitHub account.